 What is the rarest piece you’ve seen or you have?

-The rarest I had in my hands was a Enrique II 20 maravedís without signature.
-I only know another one in the Caballero de Yndias collection.
-Regarding my collection, the rarest I have is a Suinthila de Acci tremis with different title and mint house signatures than the common ones.
-Three pieces are known.
+The rarest piece I have ever seen was a 20 maravedis dobla of Henry II with no mint mark, I only know of one other that belonged to the Caballero de Yndias collection.
+As for my coins, the rarest is a Suinthila de Acci tremis with title and mint name different from the normal type, 3 known specimens.

 JOSÉ MOLINA ESCRIBANO

-To access to any international auction just with a click is a advantage but also a disadvantage
+To access an international auction with a single click has its advantages, but also its disadvantages.

-From Blanca, a small town 35 km from Murcia capital.
-He remember himself, being a child, getting anything antique that he could keep without his mother threw it away.
+From Blanca, 35 km from Murcia, he has been a lover of antiques since his childhood, when he kept everything that caught his attention and that he could without his mother throwing it away.
 His passion for numismatics started when he was 30.
-He studied, researched and collected catalogues, books and pieces for his “showy, extended and perfect collection to understand any period of our history”, on his own words.
+He began studying, researching, and compiling catalogs, books, and pieces for his collection, which he describes as “colorful, extensive, and suitable for studying any period of our history.

 What is your weakness?